 Master Files form the reference backbone of your SAF-T export.
 This section contains four primary data sets:

 - General ledger accounts — every account in your chart of accounts, including account ID, description, and the standard account type classification.
 Each account must be mapped to a standard grouping using GroupingCategory and GroupingCode.
-This SAF-T Norway chart of accounts mapping links your internal account structure to the Norwegian Standard Account Framework (Norsk Standard Kontoplan), giving tax authorities a consistent way to interpret your financial data regardless of how your chart of accounts is organized internally.
+This mapping links your internal account structure to the Norwegian Standard Account Framework (Norsk Standard Kontoplan), giving tax authorities a consistent way to interpret your financial data regardless of how your chart of accounts is organized internally.

 - Customer master data — name, organization or personal identification number, address, and contact details for every customer referenced in the general ledger entries.